Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Eurocode 3 EN 1993-1-5 Tension Field Shear Resistance (Cl.
 5.3)

-Tension Field Action in a Stiffened Web Panel V V Tension field (diagonal tension) Buckled panel (out-of-plane) Tension field Stiffener (compression strut) θ Post-buckling diagonal tension band anchored between flanges and stiffeners
+Tension Field Action in a Stiffened Web Panel (Schematic) V V Tension field Buckled panel Tension field Stiffener (compression strut) θ Post-buckling diagonal tension band anchored between flanges and stiffeners

-Why IS 800 permits tension field action (Cl.
-8.4.2.2): IS 800:2007 permits the designer to use the higher post-buckling capacity from tension field action, provided rigid end posts (flanged stiffeners at girder ends) are present to anchor the tension field.
-Without rigid end posts, only the buckling resistance $\chi_w\,f_{yw}\,h_w\,t_w/\sqrt{3}$ can be used.
-Permitting tension field action typically reduces the number of transverse stiffeners required or allows a thinner web - significant economy for long-span plate girders.
+IS 800 permits tension field action (Cl.
+8.4.2.2) provided rigid end posts are present at girder ends.
+Without rigid end posts, only the buckling resistance $\chi_w\,f_{yw}\,h_w\,t_w/\sqrt{3}$ may be used.
+Permitting tension field action reduces the number of intermediate stiffeners required - significant economy for long-span plate girders.

 Web Crippling: Mechanisms, Bearing Stress Distribution, and Capacity Formulas

-Web crippling (also called web bearing failure or patch loading) occurs when a concentrated transverse force applied through the flange causes the web material directly below to yield in compression or undergo combined local bending and compression.
-It can occur at three locations in a beam:
+Web crippling occurs when a concentrated transverse force applied through the flange causes the web material directly below to yield in compression or undergo combined local bending and compression.
+It can occur at three locations:

-• At an end support (reaction force $R$ transmitted through bearing plate over length $b_1$)
+• At an end support - reaction force $R$ through bearing plate over length $b_1$

 • At column flanges bearing onto beam webs in moment connections